 Memorise your speech

 Always remember that practice makes perfect.
-Practice as much as possible; in front of anyone and everyone including yourself (use a mirror).
-Keep practicing until you can recite it.
+Practise as much as possible; in front of anyone and everyone including yourself (use a mirror).
+Keep practising until you can recite it.

 As for cue cards, use dot points.
 Don’t just copy and paste whole sentences onto cue cards or else you’ll rely on them too much.
 Not to mention that it’ll be hard finding out where you are in the middle of your speech.
 Use “trigger words” so that if you forget your next point, you have something there.

 But most importantly, if you mess up, keep going.
 Even if you screw up a word or suddenly forget your next point, just take a breath, correct yourself, and keep going.
 Do not giggle.
 If your friends make you laugh, don’t look at them.

 Do not be monotone.
 Give it some energy; be pumped but not “I-just-downed-5-cans-of-V” pumped.
 Give it as much energy as it is appropriate for your speech.
 As you transition through various intense emotions such as anger, happiness and shock, your performance should reflect it.
 This is achieved in both your tone and your body language (moving around).